Ladvien/ladvien.github.io/_posts/2017-08-09-sql-case-r-paste.md

     If (Computer Likes Toothpaste 1) then buy Toothpaste 1
 {% endhighlight %}

 Pretty simple, right?
-The only thing a computer can't is decide if it likes Toothpaste #1 on its own.
+The only thing a computer can't do is decide if it likes Toothpaste 1 on its own.
 We have to program it to do that.

 Well, this sentence makes sense if a computer is trying to decide to buy toothpaste or no toothpaste, but what if there are more than two toothpaste options?
 We just create another if-then statement.